 PLEASE REMEMBER SESSIONS ARE AVAILABLE BY TELEPHONE AND ONLINE FOR YOUR CONVENIENCE.

 A massive thank you to Julie, what a wonderful lady,

-Julie helped me in overcome my past trauma in domestic abuse caused many years ago and some other ongoing issues.
-I never thought that hypnotherapy would help me, but I did with Julie’s help and with the tools she gave me.
+Julie helped me in overcoming my past trauma in domestic abuse caused many years ago and some other ongoing issues.
+I never thought that hypnotherapy would help me, but it did with Julie’s help and with the tools she gave me.
 Julie made me feel relaxed and calm, she listened to me.
 Can’t thank you enough for your help.

 Now I can move forward, getting my self esteem back and my way of thinking and I can actually be me again.

 Thank you again.
 SHARON